-If we want to improve our economy, we can start by replacing a career politician who has never run a business with someone who’s spent his whole adult life running and investing in businesses, who’s helped dozens and dozens of entrepreneurs start and grow businesses, and who’s got a lifetime of connections and networks throughout the business world.
+If we want to improve our economy, we need to replace a career politician who has never run a business with someone who’s spent his whole adult life running and investing in businesses, and who’s helped dozens of entrepreneurs start and grow companies.

-I have six specific initiatives that will Put Wyoming First and help preserve our way of life for our grandchildren:
+I have specific initiatives that will Put Wyoming First and help preserve our way of life: